15 Essential Dixie Dregs Songs

 Interestingly, Steve Morse has recorded almost as many studio albums with Deep Purple as he has with The Dixie Dregs.
 In the 21st Century, Steve Morse has also collaborated, formed, and played in the bands Living Loud, Anglefire, and Flying Colors.

-Dixie Dregs drummer Rod Morgenstein has also been busy outside of his career with the Dixie Dregs.
-In the 1990’s, Rod Morgenstien joined the metal band, Winger.
-Morgensteins’s virtuoso drumming skills were also a major force in the jazz fusion band Jazz Is Dead.
+Dixie Dregs drummer Rod Morgenstein has also been busy outside his career with the Dixie Dregs.
+In the 1990’s, Rod Morgenstein joined the metal band Winger.
+Morgensteins’s virtuoso drumming skills were also a significant force in the jazz fusion band Jazz Is Dead.
 The Jazz is Dead band had garnered a large cult following of fans who loved hearing Jazz is Dead’s jazz fusion interpretations of classic Grateful Dead material.

-The Dixie Dregs have released seven studio albums and four live albums over the past 40 years.
-The group has recorded and performed sporadically over time, but when they entered the studio or set foot on the stage together, they were just as spectacular as ever.
+Over the past 40 years, the Dixie Dregs have released seven studio albums and four live albums.
+Although the group has recorded and performed sporadically over time, when they entered the studio or set foot on the stage together, they were just as spectacular as ever.

-The band released their debut album entitled debut album entitled Freefall in 1977.
-The following year in 1978 they released the album What If.
-The Dixie Dregs continued their yearly album release schedule in 1979 with the release of the album Night Of The Living Dregs.
+The band released their debut album, Freefall, in 1977.
+The following year, in 1978, they released the album What If.
+The Dixie Dregs continued their yearly album release schedule in 1979 with the release of Night Of The Living Dregs.
 In 1980, the band released their fourth album, Dregs Of The Earth.

 Our Top 15 Essential Dixie Dregs songs list looks at some of the band’s most important material.
 Like we said before, the Dixie Dregs music crossed many genres.
 However, the Dixie Dregs were also revolutionary in the way they utilized the violin in their music.
 The violin was a distinctive part of their sound much in the way the flute defined the sound of Jethro Tull.
 Ian Anderson’s Jethro Tull and the Dixie Dregs were very comparable in how utilized a traditional classical instrument and turned it into a powerful rock and roll ax.
 The biggest difference between Jethro Tull and The Dixie Dregs was the Dregs music was ninety-nine percent instrumental.